Why policy change?

 How do we assess policy organizations?

-We assess organizations by conducting expert interviews, developing detailed theories of change for our studies organizations, and assessing this using theoretical literature as well as measured acheivements.
+We assess organizations by conducting expert interviews, developing detailed theories of change for our studied organizations, and assessing this using theoretical literature as well as measured achievements.
 It is impossible to assess with certainty the effect of a donation to a policy organization, but our research uses all methods available to identify the "best bets".
-Please see this page for more information on our approach to assessing and recommending policy organisations.
+Please see this page for more information on our approach to assessing and recommending policy organizations.

 Why policy change?